augustfly/DOI4Archives/sections/dates.md

 The dates involve the publication in the data center only.
 ```

-For instance a dataset pulished in by a Data Center A may have been created months or even years before and already beeen published in a reference article or an other data center B.
-In any case, the "Creation" date is the date of creation in the Data center A.
+For example, a dataset shredded by a Data Center A may have been created months or even years ago and already published in a reference article or another Data Center B. In any case, the date of "Creation" is the date of creation in the Data Center A.

 **Note**: dates have not to be used as versioning.